Splitting strategies for post-selection inference: Post-selection inference

-where $X(s)$ is the submatrix of $X$ that contains the selected columns and $\vert s\vert$ denotes the number of selected covariates.
-In other words, it is the best linear predictor of $\mu$ in the selected model.
-When the model happens to be linear in the selected covariates, $\mu = X(s)\beta_s$ for some $\beta_s\in \mathbb{R}^{\vert s\vert}$, $\beta_s(X)$ is simply $\beta_s$.
+where $X(s)$ is the submatrix of $X$ that contains the selected columns and $\vert s\vert$ denotes the number of selected covariates; it is the best linear predictor of $\mu$ in the selected model.
+When the model is linear in the selected covariates, $\mu = X(s)\beta_s$ for some $\beta_s\in \mathbb{R}^{\vert s\vert}$, $\beta_s(X)$ is simply $\beta_s$.
 Otherwise, the interpretation of the projection parameter is less transparent: the $j$-th component of $\beta_s(X)$ may be viewed as the average change of the response when the $j$-th selected covariate increases by one unit, approximated in the selected model.
 An alternative interpretation is given in \S \ref{SEC: inference_projection} (see also \S 3.2 of \cite{berketal}).
 When the full model is not linear, one can also consider the projection parameter using the full design matrix, $\beta^F(X) = ( X^T X)^{-1} X^T\mu$ (assuming $X$ has full column rank).
 Some authors refer to this parameter as the full target, and to the previous one as the partial target.
 In this case, post-selection inference may be provided for the components of $\beta^F(X)$ associated with the selected variables, $\{\beta^F(X)_i \colon i\in s\}$.
 Another option, presumably more common in practice, is to proceed under the assumption that $\mu = X(s)\beta_s$ and carry out inference on $\beta_s$.
 In the random-design case, \cite{rinaldo} develop inferential methods for other choices of the selected parameter which depend on the distribution of the covariates.

-Let us denote a generic selected parameter, possibly depending on the design matrix as well as on the selected set, by $h_s(X)$.
-Adopting the conditional approach \citep{fithianetal}, we deem an inferential statement about $h_s( X)$ valid if its error guarantees hold under the conditional distribution of the data given the event that $h_s(X)$ was selected.
-For example, a $1 - \alpha$ confidence set $T$ for $h_s(X)$ is valid if it satisfies
+Let us denote a generic selected parameter, possibly depending on the design matrix as well as on the selected set, by $h_s(\mu; X)$.
+Adopting the conditional approach \citep{fithianetal}, we deem an inferential statement about $h_s(\mu; X)$ valid if its error guarantees hold under the conditional distribution of the data given the event that $h_s(\mu; X)$ was selected.
+For example, a $1 - \alpha$ confidence set $T$ for $h_s(\mu; X)$ is valid if it satisfies

 where $S$ is the random set of selected covariates.
-For simplicity, we will assume that the choice of the interest parameters depends only on $s$, so that inference on a given $h_s(X)$ is required if and only if $S = s$.
+For simplicity, we will assume that the choice of interest parameter depends only on $s$, so that inference on a given $h_s(\mu; X)$ is required if and only if $S = s$.